AlexKira/shellTaskEnv/app/doc/Instruction(ENG).md

     }
 }
 ```
-This task will be interpreted as `10 seconds` and `100 milliseconds`.
+This task will be interpreted as `10.5 seconds`.
 It is important to remember that for other parameters, such as `HOURS`, `DAYS`, and `MONTH`, the use of floating-point numbers does not have the same effect and will operate according to standard rules.

 > **Note:**\
     It is important to note that if any field is left empty `""`, the task will be ignored.
 Therefore, it is recommended to insert the symbol `"*"` in the fields you are using to indicate that this field accepts the current date or time value.